-This David and Goliath story unravels against a backdrop of international intrigue, corrupt politicians, inept military command, and it’s all set on a stage covered in red dust from copper mines buried deep in the heart of the Congo.
+This David and Goliath story unravels against a backdrop of international intrigue, corrupt politicians, inept military command, all set on a stage covered in red dust from copper mines buried deep in the heart of the Congo.
 It’s thrilling, fascinating and peppered with the subverted humor that only the Irish can create.
 What is shocking about this film is that it is, in fact, a true story.

 The Congolese mining industry is privately owned and, in September 1961, President Lumumba (Richard Lukunku) announces his intentions to nationalize this vastly lucrative industry.
 His efforts to enrich the lives of the local people are met with resistance and he is assassinated by General Tshombe (Danny Sapani), whose paymasters include the then President De Gaulle (Luc Van Gunderbeec).

 To maintain control of the area, De Gaulle bankrolls thousands of French mercenaries, lead by Rene Faulques (Guillaume Canet), who trains his men to masquerade as security guards.

 In response to the assassination of President Lumumba, the United Nations send the 25th Battalion ‘A’ Company, lead by unit commandant Pat Quinlan (Jamie Dornan), on a peacekeeping mission.
 The soldiers settle in an outpost in the mining town of Jadotville, cut off from civilization.

 Meanwhile, the Secretary General of the United Nations gives military officer Conor O’Brien (Mark Strong) a mandate to prevent General Tshombe from becoming presumptive president.
 Showing a staggering lack of military knowledge, O’Brien decides to take the offensive.
 This gives Tshombe and his mercenaries an excuse to retaliate, which they are more than willing to do.